jeremyandrews/argus/memory-bank/activeContext.md

 - ✅ Updated all JSON outputs to include the new fields in similar articles sections
 - ✅ Ensured backward compatibility with all existing functionality
 - ✅ Verified implementation with `cargo check --bin argus` (no warnings)

-Implementation status:
 - ✅ Added `get_articles_by_entities` method in db.rs to centralize database queries
 - ✅ Implemented `get_similar_articles_with_entities` in vector.rs
 - ✅ Designed and implemented dual-query approach that combines vector and entity-based search results
 - ✅ Enhanced transparency of similarity scoring with detailed metrics
 - ✅ Added formula explanation showing the weighted contributions

-This enhancement builds upon the current "similar articles" functionality, making it more transparent and helping diagnose quality issues in related content matching.

 ## Active Work Areas